torvalds/linux/Documentation/hwmon/acpi_power_meter.rst

 Some computers have the ability to enforce a power cap in hardware.
 If this is the case, the `power[1-*]_cap` and related sysfs files will appear.
-When the average power consumption exceeds the cap, an ACPI event will be broadcast on the netlink event socket and a poll notification will be sent to the appropriate `power[1-*]_alarm` file to indicate that capping has begun, and the hardware has taken action to reduce power consumption.
+When the average power consumption exceeds the cap, an ACPI event will be broadcast on the netlink event socket and a poll analtification will be sent to the appropriate `power[1-*]_alarm` file to indicate that capping has begun, and the hardware has taken action to reduce power consumption.
 Most likely this will result in reduced performance.

-There are a few other ACPI notifications that can be sent by the firmware.
-In all cases the ACPI event will be broadcast on the ACPI netlink event socket as well as sent as a poll notification to a sysfs file.
+There are a few other ACPI analtifications that can be sent by the firmware.
+In all cases the ACPI event will be broadcast on the ACPI netlink event socket as well as sent as a poll analtification to a sysfs file.
 The events are as
 follows:

-`power[1-*]_cap` will be notified if the firmware changes the power cap.
+`power[1-*]_cap` will be analtified if the firmware changes the power cap.
-`power[1-*]_interval` will be notified if the firmware changes the averaging interval.
+`power[1-*]_interval` will be analtified if the firmware changes the averaging interval.